 Nalbana Bird Sanctuary - Puri

 The first stop this morning is Barkul, a tiny town with access to Chilika Lake.
 Jump aboard a boat a cruise to Nalbana Bird Sanctuary, a seasonal island that emerges after monsoon season and attracts migratory birds from all over the world.
 Stop in at Bird Island, where resident avians are visible year-round.
 Depending on the time of year and the weather, you can spot white bellied sea eagles, jacana, flamingos, storks and many, many more.
 The brackish water of the lake is also home to the vulnerable Irrawaddy Dolphin, though with an estimated population of just over 150, it’s unlikely you’ll see them in the 1100-square-kilometre body of water.
 Fingers crossed though!
-Later, proceed to Puri and spend some time relaxing with the locals on Puri Beach.
+Later, head for lunch then proceed to Puri and spend some time relaxing on Puri Beach.

 Konark - Dhauli - Bhubaneshwar